TeYenWu/Awesome-Sensing-Tech/README.md

 * [Bodyprint: Biometric User Identification on Mobile Devices Using the Capacitive Touchscreen to Scan Body Parts](https://dl.acm.org/doi/10.1145/2702123.2702518)

 ## Inductive Sensing
 Inductive sensing is based on the principle of magnetic induction to detect nearby metallic objects.
 It is usually implemented by a coil, which acts as an inductor to generate a high frequency magnetic field.
 If there is a metal object near the changing magnetic field, current will flow in the object an form a new magnetic field that opposes the original magnetic field.
-The net effect would cause the change in the inductance of the coil, resulting in the change of the resonant frequnecy in the LC tank.
+The net effect would cause the change in the inductance of the coil, resulting in the change of the resonant frequency in the LC tank.
 The technology enables precise measurement of linear and angular position, displacement, motion, compression, vibration, and metal composition.

 ### BACKGROUND:
 * [LDC1614](http://www.ti.com/product/LDC1614)
 * [Coil Design](http://www.ti.com/lit/an/snoa930a/snoa930a.pdf)